Skip to main content

 3. Approve files (Optional)

-4. Select how content is displayed to the end-user: Kiosk Mode, Custom Home Screen, or neither.
+4. Select how content is displayed to the end-user: Kiosk App, Kiosk Video, Custom Home Screen, or neither.

 5. Update your subscription to support the necessary number of devices.